Financial District locality overview

 Problem noticed

-When the building, lobby and view all feel premium, the balcony edge starts borrowing that trust even though short-break use keeps bringing people right to the front.
+When the building, lobby and view all feel well-finished, the balcony edge starts borrowing that trust even though short-break use keeps bringing people right to the front.

 Comparing options

-Most households want a safer edge that still keeps the front light, breathable and visually premium.
+Most households want a safer edge that still keeps the front light, breathable and visually well-finished.

 One front photo and one corner or side-view photo show whether the main issue is a glass line, standing edge, child route or pet movement near an open side.